-- A breadth of training includes emphases on horticultural therapy skills that are applicable in clinical, community-based, vocational, and therapeutic horticulture programs.
+- The breadth of training includes emphasis on horticultural therapy skills that are applicable in clinical, community-based, vocational, and therapeutic horticulture programs.

 - Collegial atmosphere and peer support among students is encouraged and supported by both face-to-face and online format of classes.

 - Format allows students to attend classes from outside the region or country.